Agoraphobia a Common Phobia

 Do you constantly fear being in an embarrassing situation that you cannot get out of?

-If you relate to all of this, it’s time you did something about it because you may be suffering from Agoraphobia.
-Agoraphobia might be a fear of an inescapable situation but the disorder itself is escapable.
+If you relate to either of these scenarios, you may be suffering from agoraphobia.
+Though agoraphobia is a fear of inescapable situations, the disorder itself is escapable.

-Agoraphobia usually starts to show during the teenage years in most people.
+Agoraphobia usually starts to show during the teenage years.
 Here are some of the most common agoraphobia causes:

 Incidences of panic attacks in public

 When someone has a panic attack in public, they can develop agoraphobia.
-The episode itself, the place, and the setting it happened in now becomes the focus of the anxiety and doesn’t let the person venture out alone.
+The episode itself, the place, and the setting it happened in now becomes the focus of the anxiety and prevents the person from venturing out alone.

 Genetics and anxiety disorders